nik-kor/docker-build-optimizations/README.md

 ## The downsides and the really good solution

 So now there is one very small layer and everything in it.
-Is it perfect? - No. Because in this case Docker cannot cache pulled layers and have to download almost the same stuff every time.
+Is it perfect? - No. Because in this case Docker cannot cache pulled layers and has to download almost the same stuff every time.

 The one solution that seems nice is [Rocker's from overloading](https://github.com/grammarly/rocker#from).
-Of course you can archieve the same effect with a simple bash-script but it won't be so obvious.
+Of course you can achieve the same effect with a simple bash-script but it won't be so obvious.